 Pre-Tax Premium Conversion

-Pre-tax premium conversion is a flex plan that lets you exclude your Medical, Dental and Vision premiums from your taxable income.
+Pre-tax premium conversion is a flex plan benefit that lets you exclude your Medical, Dental and Vision premiums from your taxable income.
 By electing this, you convert your premium deductions from after-tax (which is the default) to pre-tax.
 That reduces your taxable income reported on your W-2, thereby reducing the amount withheld from your paychecks for Federal, State and FICA (Social Security/Medicare) taxes.
 Individual savings will vary based on your income, number of exemptions and your tax bracket.
 Most employees elect to pre-tax their premiums.

 How do I enroll?